At a Glance

 Aquarius values a person-centred approach, so be ready to explain how you empower clients to achieve positive outcomes.
 Share stories that illustrate your ability to tailor interventions to meet individual needs.

-Since the role involves working across various community settings and multi-agency partnerships, highlight your adaptability and teamwork skills.
-Discuss experiences where you collaborated effectively with other professionals to support clients.
+Since the role involves working across various community settings and multi-agency partnerships, highlight your flexibility and teamwork skills.
+Discuss experiences where you collaborated with other professionals to support clients effectively.

 ✨Prepare for Scenario-Based Questions

 Expect scenario-based questions that assess your problem-solving abilities in real-life situations.
-Think about potential challenges you might face as a Recovery Worker and how you would address them, showcasing your critical thinking and decision-making skills.
+Think about potential challenges you might face as a Recovery Worker and how you would address them, showcasing your critical thinking and adaptability.